 US Sailing’s Junior Olympic Sailing Program is a nationwide series of sailing regattas for youth ages 8 to 18.

 Each event in this family of regattas is hosted by a different club or sailing organization but all events share a common goal: to encourage young sailors to enjoy sailing, to develop their sailing skills and become lifetime sailors.
 Events mix Olympic-style competition with elements of fun and learning at all levels, from beginning racers to those with Olympic aspirations.
 This year 30 events are planned for waters in the continental United States and Hawaii and 5,000 sailors are expected to compete.
-Junior Olympic Sailing is coordinated by US Sailing and sponsored nationally by Gill, Sperry, New England Ropes, Zim Sailing and KO Sailing.
+Junior Olympic Sailing is coordinated by US Sailing and sponsored nationally by Sperry and New England Ropes.

 Junior Olympic (JO) sailing was started in 1997 by US Sailing.
 The goal of the program is to draw more young sailors to the sport through this nationwide family of events.
 Each regatta offers youth sailors the opportunity to learn, enjoy the fun and excitement of competitive sailing and develop skills for a lifelong involvement in the sport.
 The series is designed to both grow the grassroots of the sport and to give talented junior sailors an Olympic pathway.
 Over 50,000 sailors have participated since the program began in 1997.